copenlu/academic-kickstart/content/talk/2020_10_phd/index.md

 Candidates are expected to hold a Master's degree in computer science or a related relevant area or be near completion for one.
 There are no restrictions on citizenship, and a language certificate is not required at application time.
 Candidates from traditionally underrepresented minorities in natural language processing are particularly encouraged to apply.

 Read more about reasons to join us <a href="/post/why-ucph/">here</a>.
 Before applying, you are welcome to get in touch to informally if you have questions about the call.
-The official call for PhD positions and application link is expected to be available on the UCPH job portal shortly.
-In the meantime, you can express your interest by leaving your contact details <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=kX-So6HNlkaviYyfHO_6kc6sgtkevo5FlcuZ17FkylVUMExWNlJISkVVVlkzMVdKVEpOSUZCMkhOMi4u">here</a> -- the application link will be sent to everyone who has informally expressed an interest.
+The official call for PhD positions and application link can be found <a href="https://employment.ku.dk/faculty/?show=153150">here</a>.
+Note that the application deadline is 31 January 2021.
+The official postdoc job ad is not available yet -- you can, however, leave your details <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=kX-So6HNlkaviYyfHO_6kc6sgtkevo5FlcuZ17FkylVUMExWNlJISkVVVlkzMVdKVEpOSUZCMkhOMi4u">here</a> and I will send you the link when it is.